fo000xx/BlackJack/README.md

 TODO:
 Add a mechanism to show the player their hand after each draw

-Refactor the playBlackjack - I think I can make it slightly cleaner
+TODO: Refactor the playBlackjack - I think I can make it slightly cleaner